 - Perform hand hygiene frequently, especially before touching the mouth, nose or eyes, after touching public installations such as handrails or door knobs or when hands are contaminated by respiratory secretion after coughing or sneezing.
-Wash hands with soap and water for at least 20 seconds, then dry with a disposable paper towel or hand dryer.
-When hands are not visibly soiled, clean them with 70-80% alcohol-based handrub as an effective alternative.
+Wash hands with liquid soap and water, and rub for at least 20 seconds.
+Then rinse with water and dry with a disposable paper towel or hand dryer.
+If hand washing facilities are not available, or when hands are not visibly soiled, hand hygiene with 70 to 80% alcohol-based handrub is an effective alternative.

 - When having symptoms, wear a surgical mask, refrain from work or school, avoid going to crowded places and seek medical advice promptly.

 - Regularly clean and disinfect frequently touched surfaces such as furniture, toys and commonly shared items with 1:99 diluted household bleach (mixing 1 part of 5.25% bleach with 99 parts of water), leave for 15 – 30 minutes, and then rinse with water and keep dry.
 For metallic surface, disinfect with 70% alcohol.

 - Use absorbent disposable towels to wipe away obvious contaminants such as respiratory secretions, and then disinfect the surface and neighbouring areas with 1:49 diluted household bleach (mixing 1 part of 5.25% bleach with 49 parts of water), leave for 15 – 30 minutes and then rinse with water and keep dry.
 For metallic surface, disinfect with 70% alcohol.

 - Maintain good indoor ventilation.
 Avoid going to crowded or poorly ventilated public places; high-risk individuals may consider putting on surgical masks while in such places.